Skillet (band): 2020 to present

 In March 2021, John Cooper received backlash concerning comments he made on the 2021 Grammys, particularly the live performance of Cardi B and Megan Thee Stallion and their song "WAP".
-He explained in full the context of his comments in a video made in response to the criticism.
+He argued that this exemplified society "redefining good as evil".
+He cited historical dictators like Hitler who "claimed liberation while committing atrocities".
+Cooper later clarified that he "did not compare Cardi B to Hitler", emphasizing that his intent was to critique moral relativism in culture.

-"Surviving the Game", Skillet's first single in a year, was released on September 15, 2021, The band also announced their eleventh studio album, Dominion, which was released on January 14, 2022.
+"Surviving the Game", Skillet's first single in a year, was released on September 15, 2021, The band also announced their eleventh studio album, Dominion, which was released on January 14, 2022 and was Skillet's final album with Atlantic Records after a 20-year partnership.
+Produced by Kane Churko, Kevin Churko, and Seth Mosley, it blended hard rock with lyrical themes of resilience (e.g., Surviving the Game) and spiritual warfare (White Horse).
 This was followed by the release of three other singles: "Standing in the Storm" on November 12, 2021, "Refuge" on December 10, 2021, and the title track, "Dominion", on January 7, 2022.
-On December 9, 2022, Skillet released the fourth single from the album, "Psycho In My Head", and announced the deluxe edition of the album, Dominion: Day of Destiny, which was released on February 17, 2023.
+The album debuted at #38 on the Billboard 200, #2 on US Christian Albums, and #4 on US Top Rock Albums.
+Internationally, it reached #18 in Switzerland and #36 in Germany.
+On December 9, 2022, Skillet released the fourth single from the album, "Psycho in My Head", and announced the deluxe edition of the album, Dominion: Day of Destiny, which was released on February 17, 2023 and added 5 tracks, including "Finish Line" (featuring Adam Gontier).
+On February 3, 2023, it was announced that "Psycho in My Head" was the theme song for WWE's Elimination Chamber 2023.